On Words of non-Hermitian Random Matrices: Words of complex Ginibre matrices

 It turns out that the behaviour of $\Tr G^a G^{*b}$ is somewhat different, depending whether $a=b$ or $a<b$.
 If $a=b$, then a quick check ensures that $a_w=1$, and by symmetry it is obvious that $b_w=c_w$.
 To compute $b_w$, we observe that every pairing of two copies of $w$ has the following property.
 If there are $1\le i<j<k \le a$, such that the $j$-th edge of a face is paired internally, and both its $i$-th edge and its $k$-th edge are paired externally, then a bridge is created and the pairing is not spherical.
-In addition, the $i$-th edge of a face must be paired with the $(a+i)$-th edge of its face or of the other face, in order to avoid internal an external crossing.
+In addition, the $i$-th edge of a face must be paired with the $(a+i)$-th edge of its face or of the other face, in order to avoid internal and external crossing.

 Therefore, in order to create a spherical pairing we select $1\le c_1,c_2,c_3,c_4\le a$ such that $1\le c_1+c_2=c_3+c_4<a$.
-We pair the first $c_1$ edges and the last $c_2$ edges of the first face internally, the first $c_3$ edges and the last $c_4$ edges of the second face internally, and the remaining edges are paired externally.
+We pair the first $c_1$ edges and the last $c_2$ edges of the first face internally, the first $c_3$ edges and the last $c_4$ edges of the second face internally, and the remaining edges are paired externally, as shown on Figure \ref{Example3}.
 Note that because $c=c_1+c_2<a$, some edges will be paired externally.
 There are $(c+1)^2$ such choices, hence

 where $S_2(a)=\frac{1}{6} a(a+1)(2a+1).$ Hence,

 In particular, when $a=1$ this yields the central limit theorem of $\Tr\left( G G^* \right)$, which is a sum of i.i.d.\! variables.

 If $a< b$, then obviously, $a_w=c_w=0$, and a similar argument leads to $b_w=S_2(a+1)$.
 Therefore,